Dating Sim vs Visual Novel: How the Formats Actually Differ

 If you prefer character writing and emotional scenes, start with visual novels.
 If you enjoy planning systems and optimization, start with dating sims.

-Many modern titles blend both, so trying one route before committing is the safest approach.
+Many modern titles blend both, so trying one story before committing is the safest approach.

 Frequently Asked Questions